-- What is the nature of the information.
-Would a reasonable person regard it as confidential.
-Would it ordinarily be kept confidential by the government institution or the local authority.125 - Was the information treated consistently in a manner that indicated a concern for its protection by the government institution and the local authority from the point it was obtained until the present time.
-126 - Is the information available from sources to which the public has access.
-127 - Does the government institution have any internal policies or procedures that speak to how records such as the one in question are to be handled confidentially. - Was there a mutual understanding that the information would be held in confidence.
-Mutual understanding means that the government institution and the local authority both had the same understanding regarding the confidentiality of the information at the time it was provided.
+- Was the information treated consistently in a manner that indicated a concern for its protection by the local authority from the point it was obtained until the present time.
+147 - Is the information available from sources to which the public has access.
+148 - Does the local authority have any internal policies or procedures that speak to how records such as the one in question are to be handled confidentially. - Was there a mutual understanding that the information would be held in confidence.
+Mutual understanding means that the local authorities both had the same understanding regarding the confidentiality of the information at the time it was provided.
 If one party intends the information to be kept confidential but the other does not, the information is not considered to have been obtained in confidence.
 However, mutual understanding alone is not sufficient.
-Additional factors must exist.128
+Additional factors must exist.
+149

 The preceding factors are not a test but rather guidance on factors to consider.
 It is not an exhaustive list.
 Each case will require different supporting arguments.
-The bare assertion that the information was obtained implicitly in confidence would not be sufficient.129
+The bare assertion that the information was obtained implicitly in confidence would not be sufficient.
+150

-Explicitly means that the request for confidentiality has been clearly expressed, distinctly stated or made definite.
-There may be documentary evidence that shows that the information was obtained with the understanding that it would be kept confidential.130
+Explicitly means that the request for confidentiality has been clearly expressed, distinctly stated, or made definite.
+There may be documentary evidence that shows that the information was obtained with the understanding that it would be kept confidential.151